The National Safety Guidelines

 - Turn off all valves on the appliance.

 - Do not check for gas leaks with a match or open flame.
-Apply soapy water at areas marked "X" on the diagram on the cylinder warning label.
-Open cylinder valve.
+Apply soapy water at areas marked "X" on the diagram on the tank warning label.
+Open tank valve.
 If bubble appears, close valve and have LP-Gas service person make needed repairs.
 Also check appliance valves and connections to make sure they do not leak before lighting appliance.

 - Light appliance(s) following manufacturers' instructions.

-- When appliance is not in use, keep cylinder valve closed.
+- When appliance is not in use, keep tank valve closed.

-- Store and use cylinder in upright, vertical position.
+- Store and use tank in upright, vertical position.

 *EXCEPT AS AUTHORIZED BY ANSI/NFPA 58 or CAN/CGA-B149.2